StanChart raises income outlook amid trading boom

-LONDON (BLOOMBERG) - Standard Chartered Bank expects income to climb more this year than previously predicted, after beating estimates in the first quarter as trading income jumped.
+LONDON • Standard Chartered Bank expects income to climb more this year than predicted, after beating estimates in the first quarter as trading income jumped.

-Underlying pre-tax profit rose 4 per cent to US$1.5 billion (S$2 billion) in the period, topping company-compiled analyst estimates of US$1.09 billion, the London-based bank said in a statement on Thursday (April 28).
+Underlying pre-tax profit rose 4 per cent to US$1.5 billion (S$2 billion) in the period, topping earlier company-compiled analyst estimates of US$1.09 billion, the London-based bank said in a statement yesterday.

 Income growth for all of 2022 is expected to "slightly exceed" the previously guided 5 per cent to 7 per cent range, it said.